How to Experience Monaco Like a Billionaire

 Wander around these luxurious properties and check out the art inside these villas-turned-galleries, previously owned by the uber-wealthy:

-Villa Paloma is an art museum is located between Parc Princesse Antoinette and the Museum of Anthropology.
+Villa Paloma is an art museum housed in a magnificent villa with beautiful gardens.
 Explore the villa and view the rotating modern art exhibits in this glamorous and historic 4-story hilltop house.
-Part of the ‘New National Museum of Monaco’, Villa Paloma has sweeping Monaco views from its outdoor lounge, which is a great place to sit and read.
+Part of the ‘New National Museum of Monaco‘, Villa Paloma has sweeping Monaco views from its outdoor lounge, which is a great place to sit and read.
 The gardens have a terraced Italianate look, surveying city and sea.

 Part of the ‘New National Museum of Monaco’, Villa Sauber is worth visiting for its renaissance architecture and pretty gardens alone.
 But the art’s nice too!
 Villa Sauber is one of the last Belle Epoque villas in Monaco.
 At the beginning of the 1900s, it belonged to the Blanc family who played a fundamental part in the development of the Société des Bains de Mer (SBM) and the Casino of Monte-Carlo.